exebook/hashdict.c/README.md

 [cppversion]: https://github.com/exebook/hashdic
 [jslike]: https://github.com/exebook/jslike

-For some reason it is more than twice as fast on my benchmarks as the hash table used in [Redis][redisdictc].
+For some reason it is more than twice as fast on my benchmarks as the [hash table][redisdictc] used in Redis.
 But unlike Redis version of a hash table there is no incremental resize.

 The hash function used is my adaptation of [Meiyan][cmp2]/7zCRC, it is [better than MurMur3][cmp1].